pbeukema/LabHacks/readme.md

 * Understand the difference between [univariate and multivariate approaches](https://arxiv.org/pdf/1603.01857.pdf) to fMRI

 * [PyCortex](https://github.com/gallantlab/pycortex) provides excellent visualization of your statistical maps projected on the surface and dynamically generated in your browser.

+##  Analyzing ephys data
+Most ephys lab use in house analysis routines in (sometimes) relatively closed source and (oftentimes) expensive applications.
+Pavan Ramkumar @KordingLab has written an excellent open source [package](https://github.com/KordingLab/spykes) for spike data analysis and visualization in Python.

 ##  Literature Search
 * You will need a citation manager early on, [PaperPile](https://paperpile.com) is a good one that is well integrated with Pubmed